Sevigny is conducting research to help filmmakers translate what they create on their computers to a full cinematic experience.

 Tianna Manon '15

-As an alum of the journalism major, Tianna has put into practice the storytelling platforms and opportunities RIT provided to her.
-Today, Tianna is editor-in-chief of Open Mic Rochester, an online magazine that gives a voice to Rochester's black community.
+As an alum of the journalism program, Manon has put into practice the storytelling platforms and opportunities She took advantage of at RIT.
+Today, Manon serves as editor-in-chief of Open Mic Rochester, an online magazine that gives a voice to Rochester’s black community.

 Jennifer Wheeler, M.D.
 BS ’01